 Successfully represented a property development company and its director facing a private prosecution, and then obtained their costs on its discontinuance.

 Instructed by the CPS in the Court of Appeal to argue if the IPP regime was compatible with Convention Rights.

 Represented a police officer charged with the attempted murder of his wife by strangulation.

 Represented the Club avoiding payment of a quarter of a million pounds to a player intermediary convicted of fraud.

-Insurance backed defence of a professional lorry driver charge with causing serious injury by his dangerous driving on the M42.
+Insurance backed defence of a professional lorry driver charge with causing serious injury by his dangerous driving.

-Successfully represented one of three serving officers charged with perjury at an Inquest into the high-profile death in custody of Kingsley Burrell.
-The case received a very large amount of media interest.
+Successfully represented one of three serving officers charged with perjury at an Inquest into the high profile death in custody of Kingsley Burrell.

 Successful representation of a company director charged with criminal offences.

 R v M (Birmingham Magistrates Court )